fine2006/the-concealment-hypothesis/README.md

 The set is intended for two uses: as a harder negative class against which to measure a fallacy detector's false-positive rate, and as a worked example of the construction-quality audit described in the paper.

+**Scope of this release:** the item sets only.
+The generation and validation pipeline code is not released; the full per-type prompts and judge criteria are reproduced in the paper's appendix, and the protocol is described in enough detail to reimplement.

 ---